 Lake Kleifarvatn lies a 10-minute drive from the Seltún/Krýsuvik hot springs and is stunning – though my opinion might be aided by the fact that we got there during the blue hour.
 It lies surrounded by volcanic hills and when we were there, slices of ice floated around on it like leftover cereal in a bowl of milk.

-It’s the largest lake on the Reykjanes peninsula and the third largest in Iceland with a size of about 10 km² (1000 hectares).
-It’s also one of the deepest lakes in Iceland with its deepest point being 97 meters below the surface.
+It's the largest lake on the Reykjanes peninsula and the third largest in Iceland with a size of about 10 km² (1000 hectares).
+It's also one of the deepest lakes in Iceland with its deepest point being 97 meters below the surface.
+Truly, it's one of the places to see in Iceland in winter.

 Good to know: